TitleCardMaker/TitleCardMaker/docs/v1/sync.md

     sync:
       - mode: append # (1)!
-        volumes:
-          /docker/tv/: /tcm/tv/

       - file: ./config/sync_file_1.yaml
         add_template: template_1

       - file: ./config/sync_file_2.yaml
         exclusions:
           - series: Breaking Bad (2008)
         mode: sync
     ```

     1. Since there is no `file` specified, this will not result in any syncing.
-    Since this is the first item in the list, `mode` and `volumes` will be
+    Since this is the first item in the list, the `mode` setting will be carried
-    carried over to the following syncs.
+    over to the following syncs.

 ## Attributes